andreaSottile/SEAI-Project-2025/README.md

 This will launch the interactive console interface to select the mode, Posit type, operation, and output format.

 ## Features
-- Interactive console interface for selecting mapping mode, Posit type, and arithmetic operation.
+- Interactive console interface for selecting mapping mode, Posit type, and arithmetic operation
-- Supports the following operations: **Addition, Subtraction, Multiplication, Division**.
+- Supports the following operations: **Addition, Subtraction, Multiplication, Division**
 - Three solving modes:
-  - **Classic**: baseline algorithm.
+  - **Classic**: baseline algorithm
-  - **Parallel**: parallel execution.
+  - **Parallel**: parallel execution
-  - **Speed**: optimized for performance.
+  - **Speed**: optimized for performance
-- Results exportable in JSON format.
+- Results exportable in JSON format
-- Final lookup table optimized through ILP solving.
+- Final lookup table optimized through ILP solving

 ## Usage
 On startup, the system prompts the user to select the mapping mode: